damianhakert/damianhakert.github.io/source/posts/2016-07-19-markdown-kramdown-tips-and-tricks.html.md

 Anything else you know of and is not in our [Guide]?
 Any new magic?
 Any trick?
-Please [contribute] by submitting an [MR] to the [source file]!
-Your collaboration is much appreciated!
+Please [contribute] by submitting an [MR] to the [source file].
+Your collaboration is much appreciated.

 Happy markdowning!